News / Analysis

 At presidential behest, the US Treasury Department is considering controls on transactions and freezing Chinese officials’ and businesses’ assets.

-As well as visa restrictions for Chinese officials – all this in retaliation for new Chinese security laws being enacted in Hong Kong citizens.
+As well as visa restrictions for Chinese officials – all this in retaliation for new Chinese A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. laws being enacted in Hong Kong citizens.

 Meanwhile, US markets continue to soar, the DOW adding 2.17% upon closing yesterday.